Rust

 Variables

 Introduce new variables with let.
-If a variable is not used, that’s an error, unless the variable’s name starts with an underscore.
+If a variable is not used, that’s an error.
+Not a warning but an error!
+Unless, that is, the variable’s name starts with an underscore.

 fn main() {